-In the main square, in immediate proximity to the Friedensburg, lies the former synagogue founded in the 18th century and the also listed rabbi's house.
-Today, the synagogue is considered the best-preserved synagogue in Burgenland.
+Located at the main square, in close proximity to the Friedensburg, is the former synagogue founded in the 18th century and the also monument-protected rabbi's house.
+The synagogue is today considered the best-preserved synagogue in Burgenland.

 The Exhibition